 The lower school building - There are 3 classrooms in this building and there are 3 shallow steps inside this building.
+The ICT suite is within this building.
+It is a ground floor space which is accessible without steps

-The upper school building - This is where reception and Mrs Sampson's office is.
+The upper school building - This is where reception and Mrs McDonald's office is.
 There are also 3 classrooms in this building, 1 at ground level and 2 upstairs.
 The 2 classrooms upstairs are accessible by a lift.

-The swimming pool - The building is accessible without steps
+The swimming pool - The building is accessible without steps.
+There are steps to enter the pool but children have adult support to enter the pool where needed.